Doom 3: Critical

 Many reviewers noted that Doom 3 stuck with a similar "run and gun" gameplay style that was successful with its predecessors, and the game was alternately praised and criticized for this element.
 Several reviews were critical of a perceived repetitiveness in gameplay after a while.
 In addition, the game's artificial intelligence was not regarded as particularly challenging, with GameSpot noting that "enemies follow the same sorts of predictable patterns that [players] may remember from previous Doom games" while GameSpy stated the way enemies would spawn to attack the player was "gimmicky"; the reviewer noted that players would realize that picking up a lone armor vest would cause a variety of zombies to emerge from hidden compartments in the dark.
 In addition, several reviewers noted that the game's methods of conveying the story were "ineffectual", compounded by the lack of an identity for the player character.
 Finally, the game's multiplayer was seen as lacking in innovation, with its low player limits and small number of game modes, particularly in contrast to id Software's influential Quake III Arena.

 The Xbox version of Doom 3 received a similar level of critical support, holding a score of 88 percent on Metacritic and an 87.7 percent score on GameRankings.
 The game was praised and faulted on many of the same issues as the PC version, although the game was praised for maintaining smooth and user-friendly controls on a gamepad, as well as for including a two player co-operative multiplayer mode, which IGN described as "worth the price of admission alone."
 However, some criticism was directed towards slowdowns in play due to the game engine, despite being scaled down for the Xbox, still being demanding on the Xbox hardware.

 GameSpot named Doom 3 the best computer game of August 2004, and later gave the game its annual "Best Graphics, Technical" prize.
 Computer Games Magazine nominated the game for its "Best Technology" award in 2005, which ultimately went to Half-Life 2.
+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Doom 3 for "Computer Game of the Year", "Computer First-Person Action Game of the Year", "Outstanding Innovation in Computer Gaming", and outstanding achievement in "Art Direction", "Sound Design", and "Visual Engineering".

+BFG Edition

+The BFG Edition received mixed reviews in comparison.
+The rework of the graphics and sound design, and inclusion of the new Lost Mission content were praised.
+Most criticisms were aimed toward long loading times, forced auto-saves, and a control scheme which forces the player to cycle through their weapons continuously instead of bound to hotkeys as in the original release.